Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Stochastic trust-region with probabilistic models and estimates

 \begin{assumption}{ } $f \in \mathcal{C}^{1}(\R^d) $ is strongly convex, i.e. there exists a constant $\sigma > 0$ such that

 \end{assumption}

 First we use the definition of $T_{\epsilon}$ as given in (\ref{stop_time}):

-Our aim is to bound the expected number of iteration i.e. $\E[T_{\epsilon}]$, to obtain an $\epsilon$-solution in strongly convex settings.
+Our aim is to bound the expected number of iteration i.e. $\E[T_{\epsilon}]$, to obtain an $\epsilon$-solution for strongly convex problems.
 Instead of using $\Phi_k$ to measure the progress towards optimality, we define a function